 The information you provide supplements data obtained from your consumer report.
 Your answer can make or break getting approved – and, most importantly – being able to manage the new account responsibly.

-Many people are confused about what to put for their monthly housing payment when completing a credit card application.
+When completing a credit card application, many people are confused about what to put for their monthly housing payment.
 You are not alone if you need clarification on this question.

 Banks ask the “rent, own, or other” and related questions to estimate your free cash flow – the amount of your net income left over after paying fixed expenses.
 Approvals have more, while denials tend to have less.